-The organizations who attended the 2019 Grant Writing Academy reflect the significant group of entities attempting to address community health and wellness challenges.
 "The Community Engagement Grant Writing Academy allowed me to change my writing style to be more direct.
 Writing in a way that was clearer and more succinct helped my grant applications to be universally accepted and appreciated.
-I was able to connect with and learn from other organizations," says Karla Blaginin, academy participant and subsequent community grant recipient.
+I was able to connect with and learn from other community-based organizations present," said Dichos de la Casa Founder and Director, Karla Blaginin.
 She believes in the importance of advocating for health in the communities where everyone is offered a role in the process, as well as the interrelationship of research and the community.
 Her goal is "to create a sustainable model of participatory research in the community.
 An environment where a partnership exists between institutions and the community, where energy and intellectual exchange are equally rewarded."